jrtechs/NodeJSBlog/entries/web-development/node-website-optimization.md

 I found that it is the fastest to cache everything from static html pages, CSS, JavaScript, and images.
-For a larger site this may consume a boat load of ram, but, storing images in a HashMap reduces load time since you don't need to read the file from a disk.
+For a larger site this may consume a boat load of ram, but, storing images in a HashMap reduces load time since you don't need to read the image file from the disk.
 For my blog, server-side caching nearly cut my load time in half.

-Make sure that you don't accidentally cache a dynamic page like the CMS page in your admin section—hard to realize while debugging.
+Make sure that you don't accidentally cache a dynamic page like the CMS page in your admin section — really hard to realize while debugging.

 To demonstrate the performance increase of this method, I restarted my web server (clearing the cache) and ran a speed test which ran three trials.
 The